Little Bitty

 "Little Bitty" is a song recorded by American country music artist Alan Jackson.
 It was released in October 1996 as the lead-off single to Jackson's fifth studio album Everything I Love.
 The song reached the top of the U.S. Billboard country music charts in December of that year, becoming his fourteenth Number One on that chart.
-It also reached number-one on the Canadian RPM Country Tracks and peaked at number 58 on the U.S. Billboard Hot 100 chart, making it a minor crossover hit.
+It also reached number-one on the Canadian RPM Country Tracks and peaked at number 58 on the U.S. Billboard Hot 100 chart.

 The song was written by Tom T. Hall.
 Hall had been retired from songwriting for about a decade at the time "Little Bitty" and several other new Hall compositions were released.

 Content

 The song is an up-tempo number in which the narrator states that some of life's greatest joys are found in the simplicity and small things of life.

 Critical reception

 Deborah Evans Price, of Billboard magazine reviewed the song favorably saying that Jackson's "smooth, effortless performance is right on target."
 She went on to say that the lyrics were clever and that country fans had appreciated the writer Hall's style of lyrics for a long time.